Common Disability Claim Questions

 How Long Do I Have to Wait for A Decision?

-There is no specific timeframe to expect a decision about SSD benefits.
+There is no specific timeframe to expect a decision about social security disability benefits.
 The approval process can take 90 days or more.
 Varying degrees of disability, different work loads of caseworkers, and disparate amounts of research can make the process longer or shorter.

 What is Disability Determination Services?

-The Disability Determination Services agency receives and processes claims for SSD and SSI benefits.
+The Disability Determination Services agency receives and processes claims for social security disability and SSI benefits.
 As a part of the State Department of Rehabilitation Services, it is the first level of decision making in terms of benefit approval or denial.

 What Information is Used to Approve or Deny My SSD Claim?

-Social Security will use medical and occupational information to determine a person’s eligibility for SSD or SSI benefits.
+Social Security will use medical and occupational information to determine a person’s eligibility for social security disability or SSI benefits.
 The professionals at Andrea Pecora & Associates can determine the most important documentation.

 Can I Work While on Social Security Disability?

-While a beneficiary can work while applying for and even receiving SSD, he or she may not earn more than the Substantial Gainful Amount.
+While a beneficiary can work while applying for and even receiving social security disability, he or she may not earn more than the Substantial Gainful Amount.
 The SGA changes periodically, but Social Security will deny a person any disability benefits if they earning more than this amount.

 Contact Andrea Pecora & Associates